-“I think that we’re a platform for people to share who they are, whether they just bought a house or had a baby or got married,” says Harbarth, “But politics is something everyone has their own viewpoint on and is another thing people want to have a discussion about.”
+“I think that we’re a platform for people to share who they are, whether they just bought a house or had a baby or got married,” says Harbarth.
+“But politics is something everyone has their own viewpoint on and is another thing people want to have a discussion about.”

 Harbarth points out that in 2013, elections were the second most talked about topic on Facebook– second only to the one-man social-media goldmine that is Pope Francis – and that with 26 million daily active users in the UK, the social network has “become the place where people are having these conversations as well as getting a lot of their news."

-Facebook's "I'm a Voter" button as it will appear to European users tomorrow.
 Building a sense of political identity into Facebook certainly plays to the site’s strengths, offering users another avenue for self-expression as well encouraging the sort of public spat that can make the social network feel lively and relevant.

 Some people might decry this as another example of narcissism in digital life (‘does anyone care that you voted?’) but it might also have a beneficial effect for democracy.
 A 2012 study published in the journal Nature showed that Facebook’s US ‘I voted’ button encouraged (or shamed) an additional third of a million voters to hit the ballot box in 2010.

-James Fowler, the lead author of the research, said the study “suggests that social influence may be the best way to increase voter turnout.
+James Fowler, the lead author of the research, said the research “suggests that social influence may be the best way to increase voter turnout.
 Just as importantly, we show that what happens online matters a lot for the ‘real world.’”